krestfield/certdog-cert/README.md

- To list what bindings are being monitored:
+ To list what certificates are being monitored:

 ```powershell
 .\certdog-cert.ps1 -list